 All international students must purchase the university sponsored health insurance plan--UnitedHealthcare StudentResources.
 This is a quality health plan with a reasonable premium.
-This policy has benefits including NO deductible and benefits are paid at 100% when care is rendered at Graham Health Center.
+This policy has benefits including NO deductible and benefits are paid at 100% when care is provided at Oakland University Graham Health Center.

 NOW.
 Please print your insurance card from the UHC-SR website after you have enrolled.

 - Annual cost for the 2014-2015 school year is $1,693 and is non-refundable